cures-hub/cures-condec-jira/doc/features/quality-checking.md

 # Quality Checking

 The ConDec Jira plugin offers the possibility to configure a **Definition of Done (DoD)** for decision knowledge.
-The definition of done is checked and the status of the quality can be viewed continuously in the Quality Check tab.
+The definition of done is checked.

 ConDec supports the fulfillment of the definition of done with the help of a [knowledge dashboard](dashboard.md) and automated quality checks integrated into the development workflow, e.g., when finishing a requirement.
 For example, the developer can only finish the log-in requirement if all the decision problems that are documented in a certain link distance in the knowledge graph are solved.